NicolasPiron/lumedit/README.md

-Goal of this project : control that all images in a stimulis set are equal in *perceived lightness*. https://en.wikipedia.org/wiki/Lightness
+Goal of this project : control that all images in a stimuli set are equal in *perceived lightness*. https://en.wikipedia.org/wiki/Lightness

 The transformation is based on the L* metric, which is not linear relative to light (as is the human visual system).